LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 ### Save Your Information

 !!! tip "Archive This Information"
     For many of the steps on this page, you will need to have access to usernames, email addresses, passwords, and in some cases, special parameters.
-The API Key can only be downloaded one time - you must save it in a safe place.

-    If you loose your API Key, you'll need to generate a new key and update the Secrets in your fork of LoopWorkspace.

     * Record these in a safe place so you can find them when you need them
     * A digital copy is best because you will be copying and pasting in different locations

-This list indicates what you need to record (save digitally so you can copy and paste).
-Notice that some information is created in one place and used in another.
-The items in all capital letters will be added to the Secrets for your LoopWorkspace fork, so they are listed twice in the list below.
+    **Be sure to use a Text-Only editor like NotePad (PC) or TextEdit (Mac) to archive your information.**

-!!! tip "A Note about Capitalization and Spaces"
+!!! info "A Note about Capitalization and Spaces"
     In places you will be told to give something a name like: FastLane API Key or FastLane Access Token.
 Please use these names.

     The Secrets that you will add later use names that are capitalized and use underscore instead of spaces.
 Be precise and careful.

      The relationship and creation of each item is explained step-by-step on this page.

+!!! danger "Use a Text-Only Editor"
+    If you use a "smart" editor, it may change lower case letters to upper case letters at the beginning of a line when you paste items into your archive file.

+    If even one character is capitalized when it should not be, you will not succed at the Add Identifiers step.

+The list below indicates what you need to record (save digitally so you can copy and paste).
+Notice that some information is created in one place and used in another.
+The items in all capital letters will be added to the Secrets for your LoopWorkspace fork, so they are listed twice in the list below.

 **Needed or created at developer.apple.com**